 7. Includes nearby childcare facilities, frequent public transit, and spaces for community activities.

 Everyone in San Francisco should have an affordable, sustainable home.
 This measure will create a permanent funding source and set of rules to ensure a fair deal for anyone who lives or works in our city.

-The Community Housing Act aims to create a municipal housing system where the City creates at least 1500 units of self-sustainable green municipal housing every three years near public transit.
+The Community Housing Act aims to create a municipal housing system where the City creates at least 1500 units of self-sustainable green housing every three years.
 Some units will be purchases and renovations of existing buildings so tenants can stay in SF and afford rent.
 Others will be new construction of environmentally sustainable affordable homes.

 Along with the housing, this measure will create childcare facilities, neighborhood meeting spaces, and increased Muni service — all to address the systemic problems in our city and make life better for everyone.

-Anyone who lives or works in SF can qualify for a vacant unit.
+Anyone who lives or works in SF would qualify for a vacant unit.
 Your rent would be capped at 25% of your household's income, or a minimum rent that can't exceed $93/month, whichever is higher.
 Existing tenants will always get to stay in their unit if the City buys it up, and their rents will generally decrease.
 Everyone will benefit from the childcare centers, improved transit, and community spaces.